romps-lab/ReigningCities_App/README.md

 # ReigningCities_App

-This contains the code for the app as demonstrated by Raj.
+This contains the code for Reigning Cities mobile app.